walterhiggins/WMPJS/README.md

 Now restart the server.

-What just happened? *The message no longer displays at startup!* That's because we've put the code inside a function but we haven't called the function yet!
+What just happened? *The message no longer displays at startup!* That's because we've put the code inside a function *but we haven't called the function yet*!
 Declaring a new function and invoking the function are two different things.
 Just because you declare a function, it does not mean the function is automatically invoked when the file is loaded.
 Let's change the code once more, this time adding a call to the function we just created.

 <caption>Listing 5.2: helloWorld() Function Declaration and Execution</caption>